fetchai/agents-aea/docs/quickstart.md

 ## Preliminaries

+Ensure, you are in a clean working directory:

+- either you create it manually `mkdir my_aea_projects/ && cd my_aea_projects/`, then add an empty directory called `packages` with the following command `mkdir packages/`,

-Follow `Approach 1` in the <a href="../development-setup#approach-1">development setup</a> guide.
+- or you clone the template repo as described in `Approach 1` in the <a href="../development-setup#approach-1">development setup</a> guide.

-You must now be in the directory you created as part of the above guide (either following the manual setup or using the template repo).
+At this point, when typing `ls` you should see a single folder called `packages` in your working environment.
+This will act as your local registry for AEA components.

 Unless you are using the docker image, we highly recommend using a virtual environment to ensure consistency across dependencies.